On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

-So that $A_{1},A_{5}$ are cubic rational normal curves contained in an hyperplane section, and $A_{3}$ is a line, which meets $A_{1}$ but not $A_{5}$.
+The linear system $|D_{6}|$ defines a degree $6$ model in $\PP^{4}$ for which the curves $A_{1},A_{5}$ are rational normal cubic curves contained in an hyperplane section, and $A_{3}$ is a line, which meets $A_{1}$ but not $A_{5}$.
 Let us prove \begin{prop} The moduli space of K3 surfaces with $\NS X)\simeq S_{6}$ is unirational. \end{prop}